johnfig/sprout-wrap/README.md

 ### 5. Run soloist

+### 6. Nuances to be aware of
+    Delete Postgres Databases #causes errors during pg install when trying git to re-create the core db.
+We deleted the db and re-ran to get it to work
+        a.  $ sudo rm –rf /user/local/var/postgres

 [You may want to modify your Energy Saver preferences (**System Preferences &rarr; Energy Saver &rarr; Computer Sleep &rarr; 3hrs**) because soloist usually takes 2-3 hours to complete.]

     bundle exec soloist